 So, a few times a year, at the pilgrimage seasons, these fifteen reasonably trustworthy citizens brought their keys to the cathedral, collectively unlocked all those locks, and the ring was displayed for the visitors.

-If you are interested in more details about Perugia, Umbria, and travel in Italy, click here.
+If you are interested in more details about Perugia, Umbria, and travel in Italy, see my travel pages.

 The leaders of Perugia had devised a M-of-N secret-sharing mechanism.
 No one person could had access.
 The access mechanism, a collection of keys, was distributed across a group of N (15) people, and some subset M (actually all 15 of them in this case) could combine their partial access to access the protected secret.

 What if one of those supposedly upstanding Perugians had died of the plague?
 If the family couldn't find the key, they would have to get the blacksmith to cut into the box (and here we see that we have to trust the providers of the security technology).
 A better solution would have been to make it a true subset, M out of N where M < N. You can do that with combinations of chains and locks, but physical M-of-N control quickly becomes complicated.